bitrise-io/devcenter/_articles/jp/builds/bitrise-checks-on-github-checks.md

 - troubleshooting
 title: Bitrise Checks on GitHub Checks
 redirect_from: []
-summary: Bitrise Checks is a Github app which provides an extended version of the classic status checks Bitrise sends back to GitHub pull requests.
+description: Bitrise Checks is a Github app which provides an extended version of the classic status checks Bitrise sends back to GitHub pull requests.
 Bitrise Checks include a Bitrise build summary and a check status.
 menu: